by Holly Yan. Matt Smith and Pamela Brown

 A decade-long nightmare

-Berry, Knight and Georgina “Gina” DeJesus were held captive in a 1,400-square-foot home in one of Cleveland’s oldest neighborhoods.
-They went outside only twice — and just “briefly” at that, Cleveland Public Safety Director Martin Flask said.
+Berry, Knight and DeJesus went outside Castro’s home only twice — and just “briefly” at that, Cleveland Public Safety Director Martin Flask said.

-According to the initial incident report, all three said that Castro chained them in the basement, but later freed them from the chains and allowed them to live upstairs on the second floor.
+According to the initial incident report, the women said that Castro first chained them in the basement, but later freed them from the chains and allowed them to live upstairs on the second floor.

 One thing they could count on was that their alleged captor would never let them out.